LAB MANAGER

 Abby McLaughlin, former honors student; current Ph.D. student in Psychology at Boston College

-Rahil Kamath, former research assistant; incoming Psy.D. student in Clinical Psychology at Rutgers University
+Rahil Kamath, former research assistant; current Psy.D. student in Clinical Psychology at Rutgers University

 Carrie Lu, former research assistant; current Fellow in Psychology at Harvard